keiohta/keiohta.github.io.old/_pages/about.md

 This is Kei Ota's home on the web!

-Sorry some pages are described only by Japanese.
-(English will be supported)
+Sorry some pages are written only in Japanese.